Trevor Lawrence Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Season Stats

-- He's also helped out on the ground, with 301 rushing yards (20.1 ypg) on 61 carries with two rushing touchdowns.
+- He has added 301 rushing yards on 61 carries with two touchdowns, averaging 20.1 yards per game.

+- The Jaguars, who rank 32nd in the NFL in points scored, have dropped back to pass 61.3% of the time while opting for the ground attack 38.7% of the time.

+- Lawrence has thrown 43 passes in the red zone this season, 45.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Lawrence's matchup with the Patriots.